 Note that on Southwest you select your own seat when you get on board the aircraft.
 So for the few remaining days in November, flights are sold sufficiently under-capacity so that all passengers can leave empty middle seats between one another.
 Southwest says that passengers traveling together can sit together if they wish.

 Other than the exceptions explained above, airlines that continue to block seats are generally doing so through December 2020 or January 2021 and will reevaluate whether to continue given the state of air travel and public health considerations.

 Airlines blocking seats are foregoing revenue for perceived passenger safety.
 They have received early positive press and social media.

 Safe Travel Guide predicts a longer-term lift in the trust in these brands as well, given travelers’ cautiousness flying during the pandemic.

 For the airlines that aren’t blocking seats, there are alternatives.
 These include:

 1) Notifying passengers booked on full flights in advance that their aircraft will be full and allowing them to reschedule.
 United and American both use this practice.

 2) Upgauging aircraft: in aviation lingo, this means swapping in a larger plane for a flight.
-Given demand for air travel remains low, airlines can do this with relative ease, compared to normal summer travel periods where the majority of aircraft are in fully utilized.
+Given demand for air travel remains low, airlines can do this with relative ease, compared to normal travel periods where the majority of aircraft are fully utilized.
 United upgauged more than 4,000 flights in May and June 2020.